annikadl/ResearchTrack1-assignment2/README.md

 * improving the user interface by:
     * making it more attractive;
     * making it possible to also call the service with a specific command
+* neither there is a check on the input type nor a different input type error is handled.